shamilzubairov/text-truncator/README.md

 ```

 ## SPA
-To use in SPA it returns closing function which can be called before a component will be removed from the DOM.
+To use in SPA call closing function mentioned above in unmounted lifecycle method.
 For example you can use it with `React/Hooks`:
 ```js / ts
 ...